-The Center for Health Law Studies offers the Certificate in Health Law to students pursuing a J.D.
-In addition, various options are available in cooperation with the Saint Louis University School of Public Health and the Saint Louis University Center for Health Care Ethics.
+The Center for Health Law Studies offers a Concentration in Health Law to students pursuing a J.D. degree.
+In addition, five health law related dual-degree programs are available in cooperation with the Saint Louis University College for Public Health & Social Justice, the Center for Outcomes Research and the Center for Health Care Ethics.
 Students must complete two semesters at the School of Law before beginning dual-degree programs.
 The dual-degree programs are designed to allow students to obtain two degrees in significantly less time than if the degrees were obtained separately.

-Programs in Cooperation with the School of Public Health
+Programs in Cooperation with the College for Public Health & Social Justice

-Dual-degree programs, in cooperation with the School of Public Health, allow highly motivated students the opportunity to gain a unique perspective by combining the field of law with studies in relevant disciplines such as health administration, health policy, and public health.
-The School of Public Health is home to one of the most well respected programs in health management and policy in the country.
-Currently, students may pursue the following dual-degrees through the School of Public Health.
+Dual-degree programs, in cooperation with the College for Public Health & Social Justice, allow highly motivated students the opportunity to combine the field of health law with health administration, health policy and public health.
+The College for Public Health & Social Justice is home to a top-ranked program in health administration.
+Students may pursue the following dual-degrees through the College for Public Health & Social Justice:

 • Juris Doctor/Master of Health Administration (J.D./M.H.A.)

-• Juris Doctor/Master in Public Health in Health Policy (J.D./M.P.H.-Health Policy)
+• Juris Doctor/Master of Public Health in Health Management Policy (J.D./M.P.H.-Health Management Policy)